 The above items can be hazardous to our animals and are not permitted.
 Please help keep the Farm beautiful and clean for others to enjoy by placing trash and recyclables in designated receptacles.

 The Farm is proud to be a vapor and smoke-free environment.

 Pets may present health and safety issues for both guests and our animals; therefore they are not allowed on the premises, including the parking lot or inside parked cars.
 Trained service dogs are permitted.

 Trained service dogs that are leashed and properly restrained are welcome at Lucky Ladd Farms.
 Guests with a service dog are asked to alert a staff member at admissions upon arrival for approved entry.
-Dogs whose sole function is to provide comfort or emotional support do not qualify as service dogs under the ADA and are not permitted at Lucky Ladd Farms.
+Dogs whose sole function is to provide comfort or emotional support do not qualify as service dogs under ADA standards and are not permitted at Lucky Ladd Farms.

 Service dogs may visit Lucky's Barnyard, but are restricted from accessing our designated petting area.
 We kindly ask owners to pick-up after your animal around the Farm to ensure all guests a clean fun experience at the Farm.